top of page

 MIND

-The point is not to get to ten, but rather to be intimate with "one," and then with "two," and then with "three," and so on.
+The point is not to get to ten, but rather to be intimate with "one," and then intimate with "two," and then intimate with "three," and so on.

-See if you can pour yourself completely into the experience of exhaling "one" so that there is just the experience of "exhaling one," only "exhaling two," only "exhaling three," and so on.
+Pour yourself completely into exhaling "one" so that there is only the experience of one, only two, only three, and so on.

-When this exhale-counting gets sidetracked by thoughts, emotions, or physical sensations, no problem.
+When you get sidetracked by thoughts, emotions, or physical sensations, no problem.
 This is, in fact, inevitable and natural.
-Just simply begin counting exhalations again with "one."
+Just notice that you're lost in thought and begin counting exhalations again, starting with "one."

 If you find yourself counting past ten, notice this too and return again to "one."

-Important: noticing when your attention drifts from the breath-counting and then returning to breath-counting is the practice itself
+Drifting from breath-counting, noticing the drifting, and then returning to breath-counting is the practice itself

-It may feel at first like there are many moving parts and many things to remember.
-But eventually, with patience and sincerity, you'll begin to experience the deep kinship of body, mind, breath, and earth.
+Eventually, with patience and sincerity, you'll begin to experience a deeper kinship of body, mind, breath, and earth.

 STILLNESS

-Keeping the body still invites the mind to be still.
-See if you can experiment with moving as little as possible for the duration of the meditation.
+When the body is still, the mind follows.
+See if you can experiment with becoming as still as possible for the duration of the meditation.

-If you experience intense discomfort or pain and need to adjust your posture, just notice the impulse to move.
-Be aware of the adjustment as you do it, and then return to being as still as possible.
+If you experience intense discomfort or pain and need to adjust your posture, first just notice the impulse to move.
+Be aware of the posture adjustment as you make it, and then return to stillness.

 To summarize: